sarafsg/astroggedon/README.md

 # Astroggedon
 Astroggedon is a fast-paced spaceship game where players navigate through asteroid fields, collect stars, and aim to survive an impending cosmic armageddon.
-Developed in just two weeks with Java and SimpleGraphicsGFX, it showcases creativity, technical skill, and seamless teamwork.
+Developed with Java and SimpleGraphicsGFX, it showcases creativity, technical skill, and seamless teamwork.

 ---